 Weddings expenses are not deductible, but newly married couples may be able to recoup some costs by donating leftover flowers, food, decorations, or even the wedding dress.
 The donations must go to eligible organizations such as nonprofit hospitals, churches, food banks, or secondhand stores.
 Brides for a Cause is a nonprofit that accepts donations of wedding dresses and bridal accessories and helps needy couples have a wedding or vow-renewal ceremony.
 The deductible amount is the fair market value of the donated items -- likely less than the retail cost.

-Moving expenses are deductible, but only if the move is necessary for a new job or because of a transfer to a new location with the same employer.
+Moving expenses are currently deductible, but only if the move is necessary for a new job or because of a transfer to a new location with the same employer.
 Moving within the same city or town may not qualify; the new work location must be at least 50 miles farther from the taxpayer's old home than the old job was.
 And the job has to be full-time for at least 39 weeks during the first year.
 (Exceptions apply to members of the Armed Forces.)
 Deductible expenses include moving insurance, packing supplies, professional mover fees, and travel expenses but not meals.
 But the deduction for moving expenses also goes bye-bye next year under the Tax Cuts and Jobs Act.